Violating probation: What to expect.

 What can I expect from the probation violation process?

-1. Your probation officer will inform the court that you have violated one or more probation requirements.
+1. Notification: Your probation officer will inform the court of the alleged violation(s) of probation terms.

-2. The court will schedule a probation hearing and/or authorize a warrant for your arrest.
+2. Court Action: The court will schedule a hearing to address the violation and may issue a warrant for your arrest.

-3. If you’re arrested, there will be a hearing and a bond could be set.
+3. Arrest and Bond: If arrested, you will attend a hearing where a bond may be set.

-5. You are entitled to a Probable Cause hearing to determine if there is a reasonable basis for the alleged violation.
+5. Probable Cause Hearing: You have the right to a hearing to determine if there is sufficient cause for the alleged violation.

-6. You are also entitled to an Evidentiary Hearing in which the State must prove that a violation did occur.
+6. Evidentiary Hearing: You are entitled to a hearing where the state must prove that the violation occurred.

 What are the possible consequences of violating probation?